 Background and research activities

-I’m an interdisciplinary researcher with interests spanning cognitive science, computing and social science, and would probably be best described as a ‘user studies’ researcher.
+I’m an interdisciplinary researcher with interests spanning design, cognitive science, computing and social science, and would probably be best described as a ‘user studies’ researcher.
 My work involves evaluating the ways that digital technology is practically used by people in support of interaction design and the organisation of collaborative systems – covering the internet of things (IoT), mobile and ubiquitous technology, digital and mobile money, emerging financial services (fintech), collaborative video production, interactive automotive media, and domestic technologies (amongst others).
 My research on digital money has been reported in the Blackett Review (published by the Government Office for Science), Distributed ledger technology: beyond block chain , and in the Parliamentary Office of Science and Technology (POST Notes) report on Alternative Currencies.
 As ACM CHI’18 Technical Programme Co-Chair, I am responsible for recruiting and overseeing the activities of all Program Committee members.
-CHI is the premier international HCI conference with (around) 3,500 attendees, 5,000 submissions, 600 accepted paper presentations spread over 100 sessions, and involving the co-ordination of 5000 peer reviewers.
+CHI is the premier international HCI conference with ~3,500 attendees, 5,000 submissions, 665 accepted paper presentations spread over 198 sessions, and involving the co-ordination of 3,800 peer reviewers – quite a task!

 Employment: I trained as a psychologist (BA, Cardiff University), a cognitive scientist (MSc, Cardiff), and an interdisciplinary PhD (Brunel), having worked at a variety of places along the way, including Goldsmiths (London), Hewlett-Packard Research Labs (Bristol), Stanford University (USA), the Appliance Studio (Bristol) and Stockholm University.
 Previously at Brunel, I have been Director of a University Research Centre, leading 12 faculty members.
 My current status is Reader (what’s that?) at Brunel University.

 Research: Most of my recent research has revolved around the use of mobile information and communications technology, and in the use and design of ubiquitous/pervasive computing and networked information appliances.
 My core interests lie in investigating collaboration, with the applied aim of supporting design.
 Interaction analysis, ethnography and ethnographically-informed research techniques are central to my work.
 For more information on these topics please look at my research projects and selected publications.
 I’ve published quite a lot, so not everything is listed, but it should give a good flavour of what I do.
 Two projects of current note involve the use of digital money, and family-based media interactions in car travel.
-I’ve also just started a project co-supervising Dr Leonid Ivonin as Marie Curie Research Fellow at Bristol University with Profs.
+I also co-manage a project co-supervising Dr Leonid Ivonin as Marie Curie Research Fellow at Bristol University with Profs.
 Sri Subramanian and Mike Fraser.
+I am just starting up a research project exploring ‘Smart Money‘ – looking at how a digitally-enabled central bank currency would be designed and used, working with partners at the Bank of England, the Office of National Statistics and GCHQ.

 Over the last few years, I have held funding from a number of different research bodies and industry, including the EPSRC, RCUK, Microsoft Research, the Appliance Studio, the Royal Academy of Engineering and the Vodafone Foundation.
 I currently hold a Visiting Fellowship in the Department of Computer Science at Bristol University.
-I have previously held stipendiary a Guest Professorships at DSV, Stockholm University and Visiting Professorship at the Interactive Institute, as well as a Visiting Scholar post at Stanford University.
-I am currently principal investigator on two large grants, one on ubiquitous computing and peer-to-peer financial services (3DaRoC) and on family interaction with digital media in cars (AutoMedia).
+I have previously held stipendiary Guest Professorships at DSV, Stockholm University and Visiting Professorship at the Interactive Institute, as well as a Visiting Scholar post at Stanford University.
+I have recently been principal investigator on two large grants, one on ubiquitous computing and peer-to-peer financial services (3DaRoC) and on family interaction with digital media in cars (AutoMedia), and am currently co-investigator on the £757,585 EPSRC/Digital Economy project ‘Smart Money: precision data management for distributed ledger enabled central bank issued digital currencies’.

 Teaching: I have extensive responsibilities and experience in undergraduate and postgraduate teaching and academic administration.
 I have been module leader of the project team for the department (BSc, MSc, MTech and MRes), and I currently supervise a number of PhD students across a range of areas.
-In addition to my work at Brunel, I lead an undergraduate course component in Human-Computer Interaction with the University of London external degree programme.
+In addition to my work at Brunel, I led an undergraduate course component in Human-Computer Interaction with the University of London external degree programme for almost 20 years (1998-2016).
 I have been an external examiner for Lancaster University and University College London (MSc), and Middlesex and Goldsmiths Universities (UG), as well as acting as an external PhD examiner in the UK and abroad.

 Consultancy: I have considerable experience in external commercial consultancy covering interaction design (IxD) and user experience design (UxD) around a variety of communication and collaborative systems, fintech (including digital payments, financial management) and blockchain (smart contracts, cryptocurrencies).
 Click for more details on my consultancy experience and contact details.